How the national codes are developed

 Converting these codes to an objective-based format has made them more accommodating to innovation by clarifying their scope as well as the intent behind their requirements.
 Objective-based codes provide additional information that helps proponents and regulators determine the minimum performance that must be achieved, thereby facilitating the evaluation of new products and construction techniques and the assessment of code conformance.

-Scope and application of the National Model Construction Codes
+Scope and application of Codes Canada publications

 In Canada, building and fire codes are developed cooperatively with the goal of achieving compatibility.
 Generally, when a new building code is adopted, it is not applied retroactively: existing buildings that comply with the code in effect at the time of their construction are generally not required to be upgraded so that they comply with the new code.
 Unlike building codes, however, fire codes may contain retroactive requirements that apply to all buildings, regardless of when they were built.